{

 Certainly, mergers and acquisitions can assist larger companies to recruit the technology and digital talent they need.
 However, partnerships and collaborations with workforce and staffing partners who specialize in the life sciences sector can also be instrumental in ensuring that an organization’s skills and talent strategy are successful.

 While the life sciences sector is expected to benefit immensely from IoT and IoMT technologies to fuel telehealth initiatives, the lack of skills to deploy IoT/IoMT solutions could also constrain market growth.
 The addition of IoT/IoMT devices makes network management more difficult for healthcare IT teams as they deal with increased complexity.
-In a recent Accenture survey, 70% of respondents agreed that healthcare providers and clinicians are not ready to utilize the data generated from connected medical devices.

 Life sciences organizations will need to create an innovative, flexible digital culture in order to recruit and retain the digital talent needed to build the data-centered services that will drive value for patients, providers, and their own companies in the future.